Introduction –MTD for small businesses

-This is the planned date for MTD tax returns.
-Sole traders and unincorporated landlords who have business or property income of £10,000 or more, starting in the 2024/25 tax year.
-Notably, the £10,000 threshold applies to gross income or turnover, not the profit.
-This was initially delayed by one year but now looks to go ahead.
-Therefore, affected businesses will need to use MTD-compliant digital software to submit quarterly summaries/returns of their business’s income and expenses.
+- April 2026 -initially, MTD for Income Tax (ITSA) will apply to self-employed business owners and unincorporated landlords with total business or property income above £50,000 per year.
+Notably, the turnover threshold will apply to gross income or turnover, not the profit.
+These individuals will have to use MTD for Income Tax rules from 6th April 2026.
+Therefore, affected businesses will need to use MTD-compliant digital software to submit quarterly summaries/returns of their business’s income and expenses:

 - The future -MTD for Corporation Tax.